REMOTE LEARNING GUIDELINES FOR PARENTS

 HOW PARENTS/GUARDIANS CAN HELP PREPARE YOUR STUDENT FOR REMOTE INSTRUCTION

 We have been hard at work preparing for the upcoming year, which will begin on remote instruction.
 There are ways that you, too, can help prepare your daughter to make this the most educational and positive experience possible.
 As always, we know that when we work together with our parents and guardians, our students feel supported and that contributes to their success and development.
 You are an integral partner in creating and setting the tone for your daughter’s learning this year and she needs to know that we are all on the same page.
 The following is a list of suggestions that will help you to prepare yourself and your daughter for this unique learning experience.

 Treat this experience as you would any other school year.
 Have your daughter wake up, eat breakfast, dress appropriately for school and be ready for the day prior to the start of homeroom.
-SVA’s dress code for “dress-down days” must be observed.
+See "Permissible Dress for Remote Learning" here.

 Set up a designated, quiet work space where your daughter can participate in “live” classes uninterrupted.
 Provide proper lighting and a desk/table and chair for her work space.
 Students may not attend class from their beds nor from a car; they must be at their home workspace.

 Contact your WIFI provider to be sure that your service can support the number of people in your family who will be working online during this time.
 Purchase or rent a wifi booster if needed.